 The healthcare industry is primed for new technologies and business models due to the increasing cost of healthcare and due to the increasing pressure to add value to the system.
 We anticipate certain lower-value segments of healthcare will be burdened by the pressures of cost cutting, while companies or segments that deliver superior products and services, with better clinical and non-clinical outcomes, will thrive.
 Successful companies will be data driven, consumer focused, and operationally efficient.
 Successful organizations will transfer best-in-class standards globally.
 Our team will take a holistic approach to investment opportunities and conduct stringent due diligence to screen such companies.
-We see opportunities in particular for companies that address global healthcare cost pressures by succeeding in disruptive innovation, thus justifying monies spent by delivering cures or other breakthrough outcomes; cost savings, to address global healthcare cost pressures; or provide access to medicines, as the marginal benefits from healthcare spending are highest when providing goods and services to those who do not already receive them.
+We see opportunities in particular for companies that address global healthcare cost pressures by: succeeding in disruptive innovation, thus justifying monies spent by delivering cures or other breakthrough outcomes; delivering cost savings, to address global healthcare cost pressures; or providing access to medicines, as the marginal benefits from healthcare spending are highest when providing goods and services to those who do not already receive them.

-• Chardan is Already Positioned in Exciting Segments
+Chardan is Already Positioned in Exciting Segments

-Chardan is focused on sectors with the highest potential for investment return due to creating real value for society, specifically through disruptive innovation, cost savings, and access to medicines.
+Chardan is focused on sectors with the highest potential for investment returns due to creating real value for society, specifically through disruptive innovation, generation of cost savings, and provision of access to medicines.
 For example, Chardan has focused on gene therapy/genetic medicines.
 Gene therapy involves insertion of genetic material into cells of the patients to provide the cells a new function or to restore missing or inappropriate functioning.
-In 2017, three gene therapies were approved for the first time in the United States, Kymriah, Yescarta, and Luxturna.
-The sector outperformed broader biotech markets as big cap pharma increased the pace of acquisitions for gene therapy companies.
+In 2017, three gene therapies were approved for the first time in the United States, namely, Kymriah, Yescarta, and Luxturna.
+The sector outperformed broader biotech markets as big cap pharma increased the pace of acquisitions for gene therapy companies, as exemplified by the acquisition of AveXis in 2018.
 The sector has attracted a substantial funding in past five years on the potential of gene therapies to improve the effectiveness of existing treatments options.
 Other segments where Chardan is positioned include medical technology and digital healthcare, where better clinical outcomes and cost savings are possible.